shinoishi/meme-gallery/README.md

 # meme-gallery
-An interactive HTML, CSS and JavaScript app.
+An interactive HTML, CSS, and JavaScript app.